ichormosquito/hacker-wackers/README.md

 Chosen project: WebDenial

-Set up a web server, develop DoS/DDoS exploitations against the app, followed by a practical defense enhancement
+Set up a web server, develop DoS/DDoS exploitations against the app, followed by a practical defense enhancement.

+To run, clone the repo, navigate to Frontend, and execute "npm run dev" in your terminal.

+The site is live at https://hacker-wackers-hlm5slp5d-ichormosquitos-projects.vercel.app/

 Team members: